awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/user-guide-for-sellers.md

  All registered sellers can access the AWS Marketplace Management Portal using their AWS credentials for the account that they used to create their products\.
 The account that you use is defined as the seller of record when a customer subscribes to your product\.
 If you need help determining the specific account that is the seller of record for your products, contact the [AWS Marketplace Seller Operations](https://aws.amazon.com/marketplace/management/contact-us/) team\.

  AWS Marketplace strongly recommends using AWS Identity and Access Management \(IAM\) roles to sign in to the AWS Marketplace Management Portal rather than using your root account credentials\.
-For more information, see [IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_identity-management.html#intro-identity-users) in the *IAM User Guide*\.
+For more information, see [AWS Marketplace security](https://docs.aws.amazon.com/en_us/marketplace/latest/userguide/security.html)\.

- To enable people in your company to sign in to the AWS Marketplace Management Portal, create an IAM user for each person you want to have access and define access permissions to the AWS Marketplace Management Portal\.
-We also recommend creating an AWS account root user role to use for access\.
-For more information, see [AWS account root user credentials and IAM user credentials](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) in the *AWS General Reference*\.